chatzikon/IDMVAE/README.md

 ```

 `DATADIR` for TCGA must contain `complete_views_split{k}_tr.npz`, `complete_views_split{k}_val.npz`, and `complete_views_split{k}_te.npz` for each split index `k` the script runs (default `k` in `0..4`).

-Use each training script’s `DATADIR` / `--datadir` for the exact split directory used in your run.

 ## References